msfjarvis/custom-nixpkgs/README.md

 - [adb-sync] : Fork of [Google's adb-sync] with bugfixes for busybox users and the pull times feature
 - [adx] : Rust tool to poll Google Maven for AndroidX packages and their latest versions
-- [argc] : A handy way to handle sh/bash cli parameters
 - [bundletool] : Command-line tool to manipulate Android App Bundles
 - [clipboard-substitutor] : Rust CLI to listen to clipboard events and perform operations on the copied text
 - [comma] : Comma runs software without installing it